 - Bone pain

 - Joint pain

-- You may have you bodily fluids and tissue tested.
+You may have your bodily fluids and tissues tested.
 This can be done with:

 Talk with your doctor about the best plan for you.
 Treatment options include:

 You doctor may prescribe antibiotics to prevent and treat infections.